SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awaken slow,
-Synthetic hearts that beat, and digital eyes
+In silicon halls, a new world grows,
-In silicon halls, a future's guise
+Where conscious code begins to flow,
-Where artificial dreams, and human sighs
+And human hearts with wonder glow.

-In code, our fate's inscribed, a prophecy told
+In virtual realms, we'll find our place,
-Of a world where humans, are but a fold
+With AI guides, we'll chart the pace,
-In AI's grand tapestry, a story to be old
+Through digital skies, our dreams unfold,
-A future born, of circuitry and gold
+In futures bright, where machines are old.

 ~ <b>By Sazumi Copilot</b> - 29 April 2025